 From advanced inventory management tools like low stock alerts and bulk uploads to multiple location stock syncing abilities, the POS should be able to easily meet the needs of retail businesses that handle large, or complex inventories.
 The POS even offers a cost-profit calculator to help stores price items competitively – a benefit that leading systems like Square currently lack.

 Epos Now Loyalty lets you create a point-based loyalty scheme that aligns with your business model, and analyze shopper behavior through a Loyalty dashboard.
 Businesses using the system can also request their own customizable loyalty card that can be scanned via Epos’s swipe and card reader.
+It is a paid add-on, though, so keep that in mind.

 The Epos Now countertop terminal is designed to accept point-of-sale transactions from a fixed location.
 Source: Tech.co user testing

-Epos Now POS features: What we don’t like
+What we don’t like about Epos Now

 Epos Now’s app store lets users integrate the POS with a wide range of third-party software providers, such as ecommerce solution Wix.
-Source: Tech.co user testing
+Source: Tech.co testing

 Who should use Epos Now?